DESTRealm/optionally/README.md

 argument to `value()`, and even if an option is specified it doesn't need to have a value because a default one can be assigned.
-This means that the following code could be used to determine if an option was specified or not and if it had a value assigned to it:
+This means that the following code could be used to determine if an option was specified or not and if it had a value assigned to it (notice the empty string):

 ```php